RakibRyan/Nand2Tetris/README.md

 # Nand2Tetris
 Working my way through the <a name="" href="https://www.nand2tetris.org/">Nand2Tetris </a> project &amp; understanding the inner workings of a computer.

+This project is from the course [nand2tetris](https://www.nand2tetris.org/).
+From building logic gates to writing a high level language and an operating system in it, the resultant is a modern-day 16-bit computer which I have documented below.

 <img src="https://static.wixstatic.com/media/44046b_387f62dae530480dac9b1fa8f731bebf~mv2.png/v1/fill/w_415,h_144,al_c,q_85,usm_0.66_1.00_0.01/44046b_387f62dae530480dac9b1fa8f731bebf~mv2.webp" alt="Nand2Tetris image">
 <center><text>Building a Modern Computer From First Principles.</text></center>
 <br>